 May 10th: After a pastor claims that Obama's support of same-sex marriage goes against "the Jesus that he says he follows."

 Stephen: Yes.
 Obama's contradicting "The Jesus". (brings out a bible) And I, right now, would like to read to you what "The Jesus" said about homosexuality. ...I'd like to, but He never said anything about it.

 Stephen: So congratulations North Carolina!
 You struck a decisive blow for loneliness.
 And tonight, as you sleep beside your heterosexual lifemate, you can rest assured that all across your great state, a gay man or a lesbian woman, is crying themselves to sleep in solitude, and making your relationship stronger with every tear.

-In the October 24, 2012 episode, he eviscerates Todd Akin, Roger Rivard, and every other prominent person who'd recently said horrible things about rape victims.
+October 24th: He eviscerates Todd Akin, Roger Rivard, and every other prominent person who'd recently said horrible things about rape victims.
 Using the exact same stock phrases they use.note Such as...
 "She was asking for it", "God intended it"

 Specifically, giving these men the collective name "Team Rape" and admitting that while they may not appreciate the name, "c'mon, they're kinda asking for it."

 "Fellas, you may not be aware of this, but in the 1920s, women got the right to vote."
 Topped by "If you're about to talk about rape, I want you to - and this is important, so go grab a pencil - if you're about to talk about rape, I want you to STAB YOURSELF IN THE EYE WITH YOUR PENCIL."